js216/CeNTREX/README.md

    - check the control is not running already
    - select the time offset (see below in the section on Data structure)
-   - setup & check connections of all `double_connect` devices; instantiate new Devices (Python threads can only be started once, so this allows re-starting stopped control)
+   - setup & check connections; instantiate new Devices (Python threads can only be started once, so this allows re-starting stopped control)
    - connect device controls with the new instances of Devices